ojasvib/Memify/README.md

     Gemini Flash Model for AI-based captions
     MVVM Architecture
     AndroidX Libraries including Lifecycle and ViewModel
-    Retrofit and Gson for network operations
-    Hilt for Dependency Injection
     Coroutines and Flows for asynchronous processing

 To try out Memify: